blakedebray/blakedebray/human-user-guide.md

 - Approach work as a learning problem.
 Experiment and learn.

 ### What’s the best way to communicate with you?
-- I like starting with chat (slack), but with my tendancy to create simple stories on any misunderstandings/misinterpretations in written communication, I will eventually need real-time (zoom) conversations if necessary.
+- Directly, to avoid the tendancy to create simple stories on any misunderstandings/misinterpretations in written communication.
 - Even as an introvert, I sometimes crave the real-time conversations just to connect with other humans.

 ### What’s the best way to convince you to do something?
 - My "how do I coach others" list applies to me as well.
 - Start with the "why" and I will likely be on board.
+- By being part of something that will have positive impact on people.
 - Ask for me to participate in thoughts, ideas and giving feedback.
 - Create a space of high psychological safety, where it is safe to ask questions, to not have all of the answers, and to try something new.

 ### How do you like to give feedback?
 - In a real-time conversations.
-My "fill in the gaps" quirk would kick in if I sent it in slack.
-I would fear that any feedback would be misinterpreted.

 ### How do you like to get feedback?
 - Similar to how I prefer to offer feedback with others.
 In real-time chat.
 - Give me honest feedback with kindness.
-- Use tools such as SBI and Non-Violent Communication (or Compassionate Communication if you prefer).
-I want to understand the impact an action or my behavior has created (good or bad).
+- Use tools such as SBI and Nonviolent Communication (or Compassionate Communication if you prefer).
+I want to understand the impact an action or my behavior has created, how others feel, and how I can contribute to their needs.